No one welcomes depression.

 If you’re severely depressed, smiling and laughing, engaging with others may be almost impossible, as you try to fight off your own exhaustion and loss of stability.

 “Is bipolar disorder the same thing as almost having two personalities?
 Is medication the only treatment?”

-This one may seem awfully naive, especially to someone who has the disorder.
+This question may seem naive, especially to someone who has the disorder.
 But no, it’s not that.
 Don’t get bipolar disorder confused with dissociative disorders where there can be distinct personas.
 If you have bipolar disorder, you do experience mood swings and may look and sound different when you’re “happier” or more sad.

-Medicine is often needed to stabilize mood.
-But therapy can be very helpful to identify external and internal things that could trigger a swing – everything from lack of sleep or disturbed sleep patterns to certain situations where you might feel extra stress or pressure.
+Medicine is often needed to stabilize mood, but therapy can be very helpful to identify external and internal things that could trigger a swing – everything from lack of sleep or disturbed sleep patterns to certain situations where you might feel extra stress or pressure.
 Working on skills to help with impulse control and managing moods can be very important.
 Mood apps are great for this, so you can tangibly see what your moods do.

 One man I worked who had bipolar disorder said, “If there’s one thing I’ve learned in therapy, it is to wait and not let my mood determine my next action.
 Even if only for day.”

 “Does chronic depression, or what’s now termed “persistent depressive disorder” mean that you’re in a bad mood all the time?”